 Training and workshops

-For the first couple of days, you'll be in our London office.
+For the first couple of days, you'll be in a training venue.
 You'll have training and workshops, which will:

 - Build your teaching skills and knowledge.